 Similar thoughts apply to the use of laser treatment.
 The belief that lasers can not be used on darker skin is something of a myth but the right type of up to date, fractional laser should be used, or damage can result.

 There are other options, we tend not to suggest them before a careful diagnosis.
 Neither is melasma always permanently curable, yet is almost always able to be controlled, with specialist skills applied.

-Skin Care Network’s London clinics in Barnet and Chelsea both offer melasma treatment, alongside care for a range of hyperpigmentation issues.
+Skin Care Network’s London clinic offers dedicated melasma treatment, alongside care for a range of hyperpigmentation issues.

 Melasma, as with other unwanted pigmentation, can affect the dermis, epidermis, or both layers of the skin.
-Early diagnosis naturally helps, although whichever the case, our consultants will tailor treatment to suit.
+Early diagnosis naturally helps, although whatever the stage reached, our consultants will tailor treatment to suit.

 Your skin colour, your feelings and wishes are part of decisions, our staff always treat the person, not the condition in an abstract way.

 By all means read more on dermatology for darker skin.
-Or if we can help, you are welcome to arrange a visit to our clinics at any time.
+Or if we can help, you are welcome to arrange a visit to our clinic at any time.